meilisearch/documentation/learn/configuration/instance_options.md

 ### Disable auto-batching

 ::: warning
-🚩 This is a CLI flag and does not take any values.
+🚩 This option does not take any values.
 Assigning a value will throw an error. 🚩
 :::

 **Environment variable**: `MEILI_DISABLE_AUTO_BATCHING`